Toxic asset

-A toxic asset is a financial asset that has fallen in value significantly and for which there is no longer a functioning market.
-Such assets cannot be sold at a price satisfactory to the holder.
+A toxic asset is a financial asset that has significantly decreased in value and for which there is no longer a functioning market.
+These assets cannot be sold at a satisfactory price for the holder.
 Because assets are offset against liabilities and frequently leveraged, this decline in price may be quite dangerous to the holder.
-The term became common during the financial crisis of 2007–2008, in which they played a major role.
+The term became common during the 2008 financial crisis, in which toxic assets played a major role.

 When the market for toxic assets ceases to function, it is described as "frozen".
 Markets for some toxic assets froze in 2007, and the problem grew much worse in the second half of 2008.
 Several factors contributed to the freezing of toxic asset markets.
-The value of the assets were very sensitive to economic conditions, and increased uncertainty in these conditions made it difficult to estimate the value of the assets.
+The value of the assets was very sensitive to economic conditions, and increased uncertainty in these conditions made it difficult to estimate the value of the assets.
 Banks and other major financial institutions were unwilling to sell the assets at significantly reduced prices, since lower prices would force them to reduce significantly their stated assets, making them, at least on paper, insolvent.

 Toxic assets are also euphemistically labeled troubled assets.